 - Disease-associated mutations hyperactivate KIF1A motility and anterograde axonal transport of synaptic vesicle precursors (2019)

 Cyril Barinka is a Principal Investigator at Institute of Biotechnology of the Czech Academy of Sciences, Vestec, Czech Rep, and a scientific collaborator with HNF Pharma Inc. He is a leading expert in the biochemistry and structure-function of the histone deacetylase (HDAC) enzyme gene family.
 Specifically, inhibitors of the HDAC6 isoform are hypothesized to represent an effective drug therapy for KIF1A Associated Neurological Disorder (KAND).
-This hypothesis is strongly supported by basic biology and preclinical effectiveness demonstrated for HDAC6 inhibition in Charcot-Marie-Tooth (CMT) by HNF Pharma Inc and other researchers.
+This hypothesis is strongly supported by basic biology and preclinical effectiveness demonstrated for HDAC6 inhibition in Charcot-Marie-Tooth (CMT) by Miralinc Pharma Inc (formerly HNF Pharma Inc) and other researchers.
 CMT is a hereditary peripheral nervous system (PNS) neuropathy that appears to be closely relatable to KIF1A which affects the central nervous system (CNS).
-HNF Pharma Inc is developing HDAC6 drugs for CMT and also supporting the work conducted by The Jackson Laboratory to prove this therapeutic mechanism of action by providing the novel brain penetrant HDAC6 inhibitor WT36-87 for testing in the KIF1A leg-dragger mouse model.
+Miralinc Pharma Inc is developing HDAC6 drugs for CMT and also supporting the work conducted by The Jackson Laboratory to prove this therapeutic mechanism of action by providing the novel brain penetrant HDAC6 inhibitor WT36-87 for testing in the KIF1A leg-dragger mouse model.
 Cyril is providing expertise and assay technology critical to assessing the effectiveness of WT36-87 and advancing HDAC6 drug therapies to KIF1A and CMT patients.

 - The disordered N-terminus of HDAC6 is a microtubule-binding domain critical for efficient tubulin deacetylation (2020)

-Albany Molecular Research Inc. (AMRI)
+Curia (formerly Albany Molecular Research Inc.)